P.O. Box 79

 The first astronomy course I took was in 1973.
-It was the first time my University offered such a course and I was eager to learn the subject in a more formal environment than my self study based on conversations with friends.
+I was an amateur astronomer and this was the first time my University offered such a course.
+I was eager to learn the subject in a more formal environment than my self study - based on conversations with friends.
 Up to that time I learned what I wanted and at a comfortable pace.
 In the course, I had to learn the stuff that did not really interest me.
 And by taking it in parallel with my other engineering courses it didn't leave me much time to relax and enjoy the material.

 As it turned out, about 13-years later I was teaching that course!
 My original class notes were not very good, so I had to recast the course into something that would interest me as a more mature "student".

 I changed the order the material was presented, introduced new topics and focused on objects that students could look up in the sky and see with no more than a pair of binoculars.
 I created figures and images that addressed individual celestial processes and that would explain phenomena to improve the clarity and pedagogy of the course.

 This seemed to have worked.
 After one year in class, I was asked to present the course on television, and to have it distributed across the country on videotape.
 This became my passionate focus for over twenty years!

 You can reach many more people with TV, but you don't have the immediate feedback that you have with in-class students.
 Fortunately the two sets of students were relatively evenly matched, so I could infer how things were going by paying attention to the the in-class students.